- North America

 Competition with the Soviet Union led the United States to establish its first permanent major non-wartime alliance, the North Atlantic Treaty Organization (NATO).

 It also led the United States to grow its military and political presence around the world in an effort to contain the spread of communism, leading to interventions in places like Vietnam and Afghanistan and alliances with countries like Saudi Arabia and South Korea.

 After the Soviet Union fell, the US could have chosen to withdraw from these alliances and international commitments.

-But it didn’t, seeing them as critical institutions for preserving American imperialism even after the Soviet threat had receded.
+But it didn’t, seeing them as critical institutions for preserving peace and prosperity even after the Soviet threat had receded.

-Today, the United States remains as the world’s most connected and pivotal power, and will remain so in the near future, although there are now signs of its decline since it’s failed interventions in Iraq, Afghanistan and Syria.
+Today, the United States remains as the world’s most connected and pivotal power, and will remain so in the near future, although the signs of its decline are now visible to all.

 Don’t forget to subscribe to our YouTube Channel